MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 - **Profile settings** is a separate tab on this page for configuring profile-specific settings, such as [rollout waves](#rollout-waves) and the [update deadline](#deadline).

 ### Current Channel profile
-[Current Channel](../updates/overview-update-channels.md#current-channel-overview) delivers updates multiple times a month, on an unset schedule, as soon as they're ready for customers.
+[Current Channel](../updates/overview-update-channels.md#current-channel-overview) delivers updates multiple times a month, on an unset schedule as soon as they're ready for customers.
 Due to this cadence, the Current Channel profile a reduced set of features that fit the channel dynamic.

 The [Current Channel profile](https://config.office.com/officeSettings/MPCurrentChannel) page for cloud update provides an at-a-glance view of your update progress, management status, and health for devices on Current Channel.